How the History of Egypt Became “Egyptology”

-And so, it may be without precedent when we say “Egyptology” but there is so much in the way of the various fields of science that have been called into play in relationship to this geographical location and of the people and places that are associated with it.
+And so, it may be without precedent when we say Egyptology, but there is so much in the way of the various fields of science that have been called into play in relation to this geographical location and of the people and places that are associated with it.

-The average Egyptian in paranoiac times had little if any contact with the rest of the ancient world.
-The were both militarily and psychologically self-sufficient.
-There was a very strong identification with anything that was very much their own land, their own culture, their own religion and their own way of life.
+The average Egyptian in pharaonic times had little if any contact with the rest of the ancient world.
+They were both militarily and psychologically self-sufficient.
+There was a very strong identification with anything that was very much their own land, their own culture, their own religion, and their own way of life.
 It did not change.
 For over three thousand years, it did not change.
 Their language remained the same, their customs and their traditions remained the same.
 There was predictability on every hand.